 Alfredo Reyes Krafft

-Alfredo Reyes Krafft is an Executive Vice President at AMPICI (Internet Mexican Association).
+Alfredo Reyes Krafft is Technical Advisor at the Mexican Internet Association.
 He is a member of the Telecommunications Law Institute, National Coordinator of ISO IEC JTC 1/SC 27/WG 2 Cryptography and security mechanisms and member of the promotion group for legislation in the area of e-Commerce (GILCE).
 Mr. Reyes Krafft is also a member of the Alfa-Redi community, as well as a member of the Internet Society Mexico Chapter.

-Prior to joining Lex Informática, and during his 40 years of professional experience, Mr. Reyes Krafft has held positions such as Legal Comptroller for Banco del Atlántico, NIC México Consulting Committee Member, President of the AMPICI, Innovation Concepts Regulation Director at Grupo BBVA, and GS1 México Managing Council Secretary (Mexican Association of Standards form AMECE e-Commerce).
+Prior to joining Reyes Krafft Solís SA DE CV, and during his 40 years of professional experience, Mr. Reyes Krafft has held positions such as Legal Comptroller for Banco del Atlántico, NIC México Consulting Committee Member, President of the Mexican Internet Association, Innovation Concepts Regulation Director at Grupo BBVA, and GS1 México Managing Council Secretary (Mexican Association of Standards form AMECE e-Commerce).

 Throughout his career, Mr. Reyes Krafft has been awarded various honors for his achievements in the area of Internet in Mexico.
 He was the first Mexican to obtain a CDPP Certification from the Data Privacy Institute in ISMS Forum, Spain.